Skip to main content

 may have lost some registration state, SHOULD send an asynchronous

-SHOULD be sent to the all-nodes link scope multicast address
+SHOULD be sent to the all-nodes link-scope multicast address

-(FF02::1) and Target MUST be set to the link local address that
+(ff02::1) and Target MUST be set to the link-local address that

 was exposed previously by this node to accept registrations, and

-the TID MUST be set to 0.
+the TID MUST be set to 0; the ROVR field MUST be set to all zeroes

-Internet-Draft Prefix Registration February 2024
+Internet-Draft Prefix Registration July 2025

-duration of the fast sequence.
-That duration depends on the
+Refresh Request" within the duration of the fast sequence.
+That

-environent and has to be configured.
-By default, it is of 10
+duration depends on the environment and has to be configured.
+By

 * Registration for prefixes is now supported.
 The value of 3 in the

-P field of the EARO and the EDAR message signals when the
+P-Field of the EARO and the EDAR message signals when the

 registration is for a prefix as opposed to an address.
 DAD for